-Since December 2018 the Defence Forces is led by the Commander of the Defence Forces, General Martin Herem.
+Since July 2024, the Defence Forces is led by the Commander of the Defence Forces, Major General Andrus Merilo.

 The Estonian Defence Forces (EDF) is structured according to the principle of a reserve force which means that the main part of the defence forces of the state are units in the reserve.
 This means that the permanent composition of the defense forces, which is in daily service, prepares reserve units that will be mobilized in a crisis situation.